 The possibility of getting pregnant after a vasectomy, without surgery to reverse the vasectomy, is very rare.
-A vasectomy is a minor surgical procedure done to make the man sterile by severing the line that produces sperm.
-The procedure is mean to be a permanent method to prevent pregnancy for men who do not want any more children but, in some cases, the desire to have more children arises after a vasectomy is performed.
+A vasectomy is a minor surgical procedure done to make a man sterile by severing the line that produces sperm.
+The procedure is meant to be a permanent method to prevent pregnancy for men who do not want any more children but, in some cases, the desire to have more children arises after a vasectomy is performed.
 A comparable surgery for women is called tubal ligation.

 What are the options?

 If you and your partner decided to try to get pregnant and have another child after a vasectomy, you could get a vasectomy reversal.
 A vasectomy reversal is surgery to reattach the tubes.
 The reversal surgery allows sperm to enter the urethra again during an orgasm, to allow ejaculation of sperm, and thus allows impregnation.
 It takes an average of 12 months from the date of vasectomy, for a pregnancy to occur.
 The other option lies in sperm retrieval used in combination with in-vitro fertilization.
 This is where the sperm will be retrieved from the male, and the egg retrieved from the female where they will be combined in a laboratory, and implanted directly into the uterus.
 If the female has fertility issues as well, this will likely make the process a bit more difficult, and decrease the chances of pregnancy in the end.
 Consult your healthcare professional for the best course of action.